This is a list of commonsense things NOT to do. I am surprised at how often I see these basic rules violated. Don't:

 Here are the preliminary results of my investigation into Vietnamese characters for products on the Web site.

 There is great variation in the way characters have been entered, resulting in a mixture of problems.
-It appears that if characters are entered correctly in UTF-8 (or 16), they display properly on the Web.
+It appears that if characters are entered correctly in UTF-8 (or 16 or 32), they display properly on the Web.
 Most of the characters that were not entered properly “disappear” (that is, they don’t show up in the text on the Web).
 I have not seen any yet that display bogus characters, but my investigation has not been exhaustive.

 Most of the problems stem from incorrect data entry, which was done by a contractor in Vietnam some years ago.
 Backtracking to how they entered what they entered is not possible, nor would it be productive.